From Section 8

 The Air Force Saved His Life

 At 18, Troy Nash enlisted in the United States Air Force.
-It was the first time someone told him he could be something.
+It was the first time anyone told him he could be something—and the first time he believed it.

 Stationed at Dover Air Force Base in Delaware, at just 20 years old, he was selected Dorm Chief of Honor Flight 048, responsible for the direct supervision of fifty airmen.